pangaeatech/sharptypescript/README.md

 It is common to have business logic which must be run on both the server-side and on the client-side of an application and be kept consistent across both (e.g. calculating whether a user has permission to perform an operation in order to show/hide the appropriate control on the client side; then also calculating it separately on the server side in order to enforce that a user is not able to bypass the client-side check).
 If you are using a different programming language on the server-side vs the client-side, you will need to reimplement your logic twice and make sure to keep those implementations consistent over time.

 Today, you can run JavaScript/TypeScript code on the server side using [NodeJS](https://nodejs.org/en/).
 You can also run C# code on the client-side using [Blazor](https://dotnet.microsoft.com/apps/aspnet/web-apps/blazor), which compiles C# code into WebAssembly.
-If all you are looking for is to write logic once and have it able to run in both places, you have the option of writing it either in JavaScript/TypeScript or in C# using these tools.
+If all you are looking for is to write logic once and have it able to run in both places, you have the option of writing it either in JavaScript/TypeScript or in C# using either of these tools.

-_If you need/wish to write your client-side primarily in TypeScript and your server-side primarily in C# and still share logic between them, take a look at [nuget_npm_crossdeployment](https://github.com/pangaeatech/nuget_npm_crossdeployment)._
+_If you need/wish to write your client-side primarily in TypeScript and your server-side primarily in C# and still share logic between them, take a look at [nuget npm crossdeployment](https://github.com/pangaeatech/nuget%5Fnpm%5Fcrossdeployment)._

 ### Shared Client-Side and Server-Side Typing